uchicago-cs/cmsc23320/website/projects/project1_tips.rst

    pay off handsomely later on, even if you spend the first few days feeling like you’re not making any progress towards passing any tests.

--  When processing multiple commands (starting in Project 1b), a data structure that can come in handy is a `dispatch table <http://en.wikipedia.org/wiki/Dispatch_table>`_ or `branch table <http://en.wikipedia.org/wiki/Branch_table>`_.
+-  When processing multiple commands (starting in Assigment 4), a data structure that can come in handy is a `dispatch table <http://en.wikipedia.org/wiki/Dispatch_table>`_ or `branch table <http://en.wikipedia.org/wiki/Branch_table>`_.
 You can find some sample code `here <https://github.com/uchicago-cs/cmsc23320/tree/master/samples/dispatch_table>`_.